marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

 will approximate, at every step (with high probability), the distribution of the primal Auffinger-Chen SDE $$dY^\gamma_t = \frac{\sqrt{2}\beta}{\partial_{2,2}\Lambda_\gamma(t, Y^\gamma_t)}dW_t $$.
 We will set an external "clock" where $$t = j\eta $$ for some sufficiently small $$\eta(\epsilon) $$ and $$j \in [K] $$.

-To demonstrate that the empirical distribution converges to the desired SDE, we will use an inductive argument and follow a straegy of, one again, using the Lipschitz-ness of the underlying SDE to show concentration of the empirical distribution around its expectation.
+To demonstrate that the empirical distribution converges to the desired SDE, we will use an inductive argument and follow a strategy of, once again, using the Lipschitz-ness of the underlying SDE to show concentration of the empirical distribution around its expectation.
 We will then compare the expected empirical distribution of the coordinates under the inductive hypothesis with a discretization of a step of the primal AC SDE.

 To start, we renormalize $$P(D)^2 $$ so that its (normalized) trace is $$1 \pm o_n(1) $$; we also project $$P(D)^2 $$ orthogonal to the current iterate $$\sigma_i $$.
 This normalization will be helpful in the convergence computations, and the projection will be particularly useful in the energy analysis that follows.
 The final covariance matrices $$\{Q_i(D)^2\}_{i \in [K]} $$ are then given as,